Maja Einstein

 Maria "Maja" Einstein Winteler (18 November 1881 - 25 June 1951) was a German Romanist and the younger sister of the physicist Albert Einstein.

-Early life and education
+Biography

-Einstein was born in Munich.
-Her mother was Pauline Einstein (née Koch) and her father was Hermann Einstein.
-Einstein attended elementary school in Munich.
-Through mismanagement the family got into financial difficulties and moved to Italy.
-In Milan she attended the German-speaking International School from 1887 to 1894.
-In 1899 she moved to Aarau, where her brother Albert attended the Kantonsschule and joined the family of the school professor Jost Winteler.
-There she met his youngest son Paul Winteler, her future husband.
-In Aarau she was a student of the teacher's seminar from 1899 to 1902.
-After the death of her father she acquired the teacher's patent in 1905.
+Maria "Maja" Einstein was born in Munich to Pauline (née Koch) and Hermann Einstein.
+She attended elementary school in Munich.
+After the family got into financial difficulties due to mismanagement, they moved to Italy.
+In Milan, Einstein attended the German-speaking International School from 1887 to 1894.
+In 1899 she moved to Aarau, where her brother Albert attended the Kantonsschule Aarau and joined the family of the school professor Jost Winteler.
+There she met Winteler's youngest son Paul, who would be her future husband.
+In Aarau, Einstein was a student of the teacher's seminar from 1899 to 1902.
+After the death of her father, she acquired the teacher's patent in 1905.